MunGell/awesome-for-beginners/README.md

 ## JavaScript

+- [epollo](https://github.com/the-epollo/epollo/issues) _(label: for-new-contributors)_ <br> Epollo is a free to use story sharing website where users can write new threads to stories which can be also threaded and so on.
+Readers can choose between the written threads where the story continues.
 - [missioncontrol](https://github.com/davfoundation/missioncontrol/labels/first-timers-only) _(label: first-timers-only)_ <br> Mission Control is a free and open marketplace connecting autonomous vehicles (e.g., drones) with users looking for services such as package deliveries.
 - [missions](https://github.com/davfoundation/missions/labels/first-timers-only) _(label: first-timers-only)_ <br> Missions is a mobile web app connecting DAV users looking to ship packages with autonomous drones looking for work in an open and free marketplace.
 - [annyang](https://github.com/TalAter/annyang/labels/first-timers-only) _(label: first-timers-only)_ <br> A popular Speech Recognition library used to communicate with everything from websites to smart mirrors to flying drones.